kshedden/workshops/dair3/meta/meta.md

   - Ascertainment (inclusion/exclusion) criteria can be interpreted in different ways by different implementation teams.

-- Some degree of study heterogeneity is presumably always present, but we can still test the null hypothesis of no heterogeneity.
-Further, it is desirable to quantify the amount of heterogeneity in a particular meta-analysis.
+- To account for study heterogeneity, a common approach to meta-analysis is the _random effects_ or _hierarchical_ approach, in which we posit the model
+  $\hat{\theta}_i = \theta_i + s_i\epsilon_i$, where the $\theta_i$ are treated
+  as random variables from a distribution with mean $\theta$ and variance
+  $\tau^2$, and the $\epsilon_i$ are also random variables that are independent of the $\theta_i$ and that follow a distribution with mean $0$ and variance
+  $1$.

+  - Sometimes we allow the $\epsilon_i$ to have variance $\sigma^2$, to account for systematic biases in the reported standard errors.

-- Cochrane's Q-statistic was an early measure of study heterogeneity.
-The statistic is defined as
+- The random effects model can be fit using mixed modeling software, but it is also possible to estimate it directly using Cochrane's Q-statistic, which was an early measure of study heterogeneity.

+- The Q-statistic is defined as
   $Q \equiv \sum (\hat{\theta}_j - \hat{\theta}_p)^2 / \hat{s}_j^2$.
 If there is
   no heterogeneity (all $\theta_i$ are equal), $Q$ follows a $\chi^2$ distribution with $m-1$ degrees of freedom.
-This can be used to formally test a null hypothesis of no heterogeneity.
+This allows $Q$ to be used to formally test a null hypothesis of no heterogeneity.

 - Suppose we have a collection of effect estimates
   $\hat{\theta}_1, \ldots, \hat{\theta}_m$ and their corresponding standard